MIPPL/nephele-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ## Curl examples {#curl-examples}

-Examples of using the JSON_RPC API by making [curl](https://curl.se) requests to an Ethereum node are provided below.
+Examples of using the JSON_RPC API by making [curl](https://curl.se) requests to an Nephele node are provided below.
 Each example includes a description of the specific endpoint, its parameters, return type, and a worked example of how it should be used.

 The curl requests might return an error message relating to the content type.
 This is because the `--data` option sets the content type to `application/x-www-form-urlencoded`.
 If your node does complain about this, manually set the header by placing `-H "Content-Type: application/json"` at the start of the call.
 The examples also do not include the URL/IP & port combination which must be the last argument given to curl (e.g. `127.0.0.1:8545`).
 A complete curl request including these additional data takes the following form: